X marks the spot! This Dad devised a genius plan that could save your teen from a dangerous situation.

 And so began, the X-Plan.

 Bert came up with a lifeline that his kids are free to use at anytime, and it’s completely changing the parenting game.
-If they need to get out of a bad situation, Bert’s kids have a secret text message they know they’re allowed to send him, no questions asked.
+If they need to get out of a bad or dangerous situation, Bert’s kids have a secret text message they know they’re allowed to send him, no questions asked.